FusionAuth/fusionauth-site/site/_posts/2020-12-22-migration-types.md

 This approach has a number of benefits.
 You are only migrating at the time a user authenticates.
 Therefore if there are issues, the blast radius is smaller and limited to the user authenticating.
 You have the user's password (they're providing it when they are authenticating), so you can upgrade their password hash to use a different algorithm transparently.
 This approach sidesteps any complexities around porting over bespoke hashing algorithms as well.

 Application cutover is, all other things equal, simpler.
 You aren't moving any account data, which can often take some time.
 Instead you are only switching where users authenticate.
 In addition, you can scrub your user base of inactive users with little effort.
-Or, before the migration, you can contact them and encourage them to log in your applications, possibly regaining their interest.
+Or, before the migration, you can contact them and encourage them to log in to your applications, possibly regaining their interest.

 However, a slow migration isn't always the best solution.
 Some things to consider include: